Laboratory tests

 Filtration technology

-ÖKO equips its water bottles with a technology developed by NASA (2002) that effectively filters a broad spectrum of contaminants potentially present in tap, bottled and fresh water sources worldwide.
+ÖKO equips its water bottles with a technology developed by NASA (2002) that effectively filters a broad spectrum of contaminants, potentially present in tap water, bottled water and freshwater sources worldwide.

 ÖKO adventures